What to Expect Before Donating Blood

 - Just had surgery or dental work.

-- Have low hemoglobin or feel weak.
+- Have low haemoglobin or feel weak.

 Waiting makes sure the blood supply stays safe for everyone.